Nearsoft/jobs/readme.md

 ## Front End Engineer
 🏋🏻

-We build the frontend components of our web app and use established practices to ensure high quality code.
-We make the most of modern tools like React, Redux, and SASS, and we ensure our UIs work well on all screen sizes.
-Some of us specialize in CSS, some in front-end infrastructure, but all of us are JavaScript pros and full-stack engineers.
+We build the front end components of our Web app and use established practices to ensure high quality code.
+We make the most of modern tools like React.js, Redux, and Sass, and we ensure our UIs work well on all screen sizes.
+Some of us specialize in CSS, some in Front End infrastructure, but all of us are JavaScript proficient and Full-Stack engineers.

-### Responsabilities
+### Responsibilities

 * Collaborate with Product Managers to iterate on the design and implementation of our product
 * Build efficient and reusable front-end systems and abstractions